bitsandbots/inventory_old/README.md

 -Install L.A.M.P. stack: ( MySQL is now MariaDB ) ~ optionally install Wordpress
 -https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/

-1. Download the latest version.
+* Download the latest version.

-2. Import/load oswa_inv.sql into your mysql database.
+* Not sure how this works?
+Start with a clean ( empty ) database, then import **demo_inv.sql** and you've got some basic data to get    started!
+Import/load oswa_inv.sql into your mysql database.
 This should set up the basic structure of the database system.

-3. Modify the includes/config.php and change the variables to match your host, database, username and passwords.
+* Modify the includes/config.php and change the variables to match your host, database, username and passwords.

-4. Change all Folder permission inside uploads folder either add them to group call `www` if available or `777`.
+* Change all Folder permission inside uploads folder either add them to group call `www` if available or `777`.

-5. Then loging by typing **username** and **password**:
+* Then loging by typing **username** and **password**:

    Administrator        | Special User           | Default User